12kharris/Tiny-Wheels/README.old.md

 All CSS returned no errors using the W3C CSS validator
 ![CSS valid](https://res.cloudinary.com/da2ant1dk/image/upload/v1728936100/css_valid_cypu9q.png)

-### Javascript and JSX
-The JSHint validator is unable to assess the validity of JSX code.
-However, the Prettier code formatter automatically adds any missing semicolons to javascript experessions.
+### ESLint warnings
+Some warnings are shown in the console by ESLint.
+These are not serious warnings.
+Most of them are caused by defining the function to be called in the useEffect hook outside of the hook.
+For some reason, when doing this, the compiler now thinks this function should be included in the dependency array of the hook.
+The other warnings are for using '==' instead of '==='.
+This was done as I am not certain that what is returned from the API will always be the same object type as what I am expecting.
+None of these warnings affect the deployed app.

 ### Formatting
 All files were formatted using the Prettier code formatter for consistency.

 ## Known Issues
-Occasionally, the button to edit a post does not work when first clicked but often works after waiting a few seconds.
+- Occasionally, the button to edit a post does not work when first clicked but often works after waiting a few seconds.
 This is not a serious bug and does not break the application.
+- If a user stays signed in but comes back after some time, the navbar will still show logged in status but the user is not recognised as an owner of any objects
+- The 'New' navlink always has the active style with an underline
+- On the Profile page, a user can like or dislike a post but this change is not reflected on the page unless refreshed

 ## Problems encountered
 - The tag was designed to be optional and can be blank in the database.
 However when submitting the form, an absent tag on post creation kept being turned into an empty string which was failing the post request.
 To get around this, new tag of "No tag" has been made and logic around it so it won't display.